wacncontent/CustomizeTool/addCommentOutput/articles/storage/vs-storage-webjobs-getting-started-blobs.md

 		    logger.WriteLine("ETag: {0}", message.ETag);
 		}

 The SDK automatically deserializes the JSON message.
-Here is the <!-- deleted by customization **PoisonBlobMessage** --><!-- keep by customization: begin --> `PoisonBlobMessage` <!-- keep by customization: end --> class:
+Here is the **PoisonBlobMessage** class:

 		public class PoisonBlobMessage
 		{